Bedrock-OSS/bedrock-wiki/docs/entities/detecting-other-entities.md

 ## Molang, BP Animations & Animation Controllers

-The `for_each` function and `query.get_nearby_entities` or `query.get_nearby_entities_except_self` can also be used for detecting other entities.
+The `for_each` function and `q.get_nearby_entities` or `q.get_nearby_entities_except_self` can also be used for detecting other entities.
 They are more effective than using `minecraft:entity_sensor` because they are better at detecting if the entity you want to detect goes away than with `minecraft:entity_sensor`.
 The only downside is that they're experimental.

 Just like in the previous method we will make pigs say "oink oink" upon detecting players, though you can replace those with whatever you want.
 First of all, copy-paste this BP animation: